Dorsa-amiri/Ball-and-Beam/README.md

 - Stacked 0.7 cm PVC sheets → final beam length = 52 cm (with shaft clearance).

 ### Custom Gearbox
 - 57-tooth spur gear meshed with a worm shaft mounted on the motor.
 - Height of motor adjusted using permanent cardboard layer (not a temporary shim).

 ### Shaft & Support
 - Gear shaft held by two 3×7 perforated metal plates; PVC beam mounted directly.
 - Two edge stoppers placed along the beam (not at ends) to restrict ball motion to one axis.

 ### Beam Articulation
-- Two 11-hole straight metal brackets (often called "metal strips") connect gear to the beam.
+- Two 11-hole straight metal brackets (often called “metal strips”) connect gear to the beam.
 - Spring washers prevent nut loosening and ensure smooth ±15° beam rotation.

 ---